 Only In America Podcast with Ali Noorani: Bearing Witness Along the Border

-Ali’s guest this week is Beth Cossin, a network pastor with the Heritage Church in the Quad Cities in Iowa and Illinois.
+Ali’s guest is Beth Cossin, a network pastor with the Heritage Church in the Quad Cities in Iowa and Illinois.
 She is also site director for the Esperanza Legal Assistance Center in Moline, Illinois.
 Beth recently visited the southern border with fellow pastors from the Wesleyan Church.
 She talks with Ali about bearing witness on the delegation trip to El Paso and Ciudad Juarez, the importance of sharing the stories of migrants and serving the underserved in her community.